nasa-jpl/explorer-1/CONTRIBUTING.md

 Adding a component requires the following:

 1. Name your component.
 It should be unique and use CamelCase.
-2. [Build it in a storybook story](#storybook).
+2. [Build it in a Storybook story](#storybook).
 This will be the source of truth for component markup.
 3. [Add a SCSS file](#scss), if needed
 4. [Add a JavaScript file](#javascript), if needed
 5. Update the [list of included components](#components)